TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsGeometric.md

 We called the expression $ad-bc$ the _determinant_ of the matrix $A$.
 Formula {eq}`Eq:DetGeometric:DetNonzero` is also equivalent to the statement that the columns of the matrix $A$ are linearly independent.

-Likewise, by row reducing a general $3 \times 3$ matrix
+Likewise, by row reducing a general $3 \times 3$-matrix

 $$
 A = \left(\begin{array}{ccc} a_{11} & a_{12} & a_{13} \\